ToniF03/calcify-docs/help/faq.md

 ### How often are currency exchange rates updated?

-By default, rates update every 3 hours.
+By default, rates update every day.
 You can change this in Settings → Calculations → Currency Update Frequency, or manually update via Settings.

 ---

 ### Can I use Calcify offline?

 Yes!
 All features work offline except:

 - Currency conversions (uses last fetched rates)
 - Automatic update checks